scottjg/rails/ci/README.markdown

         wget -O /tmp/bootstrap_rails_ci.sh http://github.com/rails/rails/raw/master/ci/bootstrap_rails_ci.sh

 * Run the script, this will also create a 'ci' user and prompt you for a password for the new user.
 If you are not running as root, you may need to type your sudo password.
-You can optionally specify a ruby interpreter and override the git repo:
+You can optionally specify a ruby interpreter, which rails branches to build, and an override url for the git repo:

-        RUBY_VERSION=1.8.6-p287 RAILS_GIT_REPO_URL=git://github.com/rails/rails.git sh /tmp/bootstrap_rails_ci.sh
+        RUBY_VERSION=1.8.6-p287 RAILS_GIT_REPO_URL=git://github.com/rails/rails.git sh RAILS_GIT_BRANCHES=master,2-3-stable /tmp/bootstrap_rails_ci.sh

 Step 2: Run the 'setup\_rails\_dependencies.rb' script
 ------------------------------------------------------